 Small classes, low student–professor ratio, and easy professor accessibility.

 The MA requires a bachelors degree (or non-U.S. equivalent) from an accredited institution and minimum undergraduate GPA of 2.60 (applicants with lower GPA may be admitted upon consideration of the composite profile).

-The doctoral programs require a master’s degree (or non-U.S. equivalent) from an accredited institution and minimum graduate GPA of 3.30 (applicants with lower GPA may be admitted upon consideration of the composite profile).
+The doctoral program requires a master’s degree (or non-U.S. equivalent) from an accredited institution and minimum graduate GPA of 3.30 (applicants with lower GPA may be admitted upon consideration of the composite profile).

-Two recomendations for the MA and three for the EdD and PhD.
+Two recomendations for the MA and three for the PhD.
 Recommenders may be advisors, major professors or employers.

 Resume describing employment, research or special projects.